PBN Hosting Done RightLearn From Industry Experts

-PBN Hosting refers to Private Blog Network hosting, it’s a method of hosting a large number of websites using a range of providers.
+PBN Hosting refers to Private Blog Network Hosting, it’s a method of hosting a large number of websites using a range of high quality hosting providers.
 Usually this is all managed from one dashboard to make things easier, with the ability to update all the sites at once and log in to each CMS.
 This method of hosted websites is often a lot cheaper than regular hosting options which is why it is the go-to choice for many SEOs.

 A Private Blog Network, or a PBN, is a term that describes a group of sites that are used to improve the authority of one money site.
 These sites contain backlinks to your money site – the more backlinks that lead to your site, the higher your SEO rating.
 PBN domains are often hard to find and over the last few years it’s become very competitive.
 Many people used expired PBN domains but this isn’t as strong as auction bought PBN domains.

 The good thing about PBNs is that you are completely in control.
 You decide where, how, and when you link, so you are basically in control of how fast your site will progress through the ranks.

 It sounds like the perfect method to up your site’s traffic, right?
 But truth is, it can be risky.
 Google considers PBNs a gray hat SEO method (unethical, but not illegal), so they’ve developed mechanisms to track down webmasters who use them and de-index all the sites in a given private blog network.
 But when done correctly you can greatly minimise the possibility of this occurring on your web host.

 If you have any doubts as to whether PBNs are effective or not, just take a look at how hard Google is trying to stop them.
 If they weren’t working, why even bother?

 What Is Hosting So Important?